 Eczema also tends to occur in families with a history of other atopic (allergy-related) conditions, such as asthma, hay fever, and food or environmental allergies (such as to pollen and pet hair).
 Approximately 70 percent of people living with atopic dermatitis have a family history of atopic conditions.
 About 30 percent of people diagnosed with atopic dermatitis also have food allergies.
 The risk of developing atopic dermatitis increases if both parents have atopic conditions.
 Because asthma, atopic dermatitis, and seasonal allergies often occur together, they are known as the atopic triad.

-Studies have found that certain inheritable genetic mutations may play a role in the development of eczema.
+According to The Journal of Pediatrics, studies have found that certain inheritable genetic mutations may play a role in the development of eczema.
 These genes control the immune system as well as proteins that help keep the skin barrier healthy and functioning properly.

 The inside-outside theory supports the idea that the immune system has an imbalance of T cells, which are immune cells that make up the dermis layer of the skin.
 T cells play an important role in the skin’s allergic responses.
 A gene called CARD11 helps T cells and other cells in the skin identify foreign substances and defend the body against infections.
 Genetic studies have found several mutations in the CARD11 gene of T cells associated with atopic dermatitis.
 Poor skin barrier function due to this mutation may allow for allergens and microbes to enter the skin and create an inflammatory or allergic reaction.